lob/lob-openapi/CONTRIBUTING.md

 ### Running a Single Test with `.only`

-Because `multi-tape` runs each test in its own node process, it doesn't support `.only`.
-To run a single test, use `.only` as usual and run `npm run singleTest <testname>`, e.g., `npm run singleTest addresses` or `npm run singleTest template_compile`.
-The singleTest runs the test under `tape` rather than `multi-tape` inside the package environment.
+To run a single test, use `.only` as usual.

 ### Adding a Test